-I'm an American living in France and Italy since 2002.
-I have a more than a decade of professional writing and editing experience.
-My main focus is travel.
+I'm an American living in Europe and working virtually for American clients since 2002.
+I have more than a decade of professional writing and editing experience.

 For Those Once-in-a-Lifetime Trips, You Need a Travel Specialist